Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/7-monitoring/07-dashboard.md

 ## 7.7 Dashboard Setup

-The next section will configure the Grafana Dashboard after all exporter services and grafana server are up and running on the node itself.
+The following section will configure the Grafana Dashboard after all exporter services and the Grafana Server are up and running on the node.

 ### 7.7.1 Get Node IP Address